 Your personal data has in most cases been collected either directly from you when in contact with Scanditron, or from your employer in connection with the business relationship between us and your employer.
 We may also collect personal data regarding you from other sources.
 The personal data we process are typically name and job title, and contact details such as email address, phone number and company address.

 Purpose and lawful basis for processing your personal data

 Business contacts (i.e. customers, suppliers, business partners)

-If you have a business relationship with us, we also process your personal data on the basis of a balance of interests between your interests and our legitimate interest of being able to market our products and services.
-This processing may include sending newsletters, information about our seminars and other events, and other direct marketing activities.
-We always offer you the possibility to unsubscribe from our direct marketing.
+We also process your personal data on the basis of a balance of interests between your interests of integrity and our legitimate interest of being able to market our products and services.
+This processing may include sending newsletters, information about our courses, seminars and other events, and other direct marketing activities.
+We always offer you the possibility to unsubscribe to our direct marketing.

 When we process personal data concerning you as a business contact for bookkeeping purposes, e.g. invoicing or payment of services or products, we carry out this processing on the basis of legal obligations according to the Swedish Accounting Act (or the equivalent legislation in other countries).

 We only process your national identification number in situations where it is necessary for the purposes of the processing or for positive identification, e.g. if you are a sole trader.